CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 # uses: ./.github/workflows/Automation-label-pr-base-branch.yml

-# - CD-Deploy-Form.yml calls this repo workflow
+# - CD-Deploy-Form.yml calls a workflow in the same repo

-# - CD-Deploy.yml calls cross-repo workflow
+# - CD-Deploy.yml calls a workflow across repos

 #